We sell your home at

 Things that a real property agent will never do include:

-• Request money for viewings upfront: Not only does CEA not authorise property agents to handle cash transactions, property agencies also do not charge money for home viewings, let alone for houses that viewers have not ever stepped foot in.
+• Request money for viewings upfront: Not only does CEA not authorise property agents to handle cash transactions, but property agencies also do not charge money for home viewings, let alone for houses that viewers have not ever stepped foot in.
 Property agencies will never ask tenants or buyers to transfer money directly into a personal savings account.
 If you’re ever in doubt, contact the agency that the listor claims to be representing to verify if the transactions being requested are legitimate.

 • Contact you with an overseas number (if you are in Singapore): As of April 2020, telcos have added the +65 prefix to caller IDs to alert the public that they are being contacted from overseas.
-Unless you are expecting a call from abroad, a general best practice would be to avoid picking up calls or responding to messages from these numbers.
+Unless you are expecting a call from abroad, a best practice would be to avoid picking up calls or responding to messages from these numbers.

 Should you suspect any online property listing to be fraudulent, you may submit a report to the Singapore Police Force via telephone at 1800-255-0000 or their I-Witness portal online.

 Do home transactions the safe and secure way.
-Ohmyhome’s smart data-matching technology can MATCH you with the right home that fits all your rental needs.
+Ohmyhome’s smart data-matching technology can MATCH you with the right home that fits all your needs.
 Simply submit your preferences and let our algorithm do all the work.
-Our Super Agents will contact you via WhatsApp the moment a match is found – and you can verify every single one of them on CEA’s public registry.
+Our Super Agents will contact you via WhatsApp the moment a match is found — and you can verify every single one of them on CEA’s public registry.

 Header Image: Freepik